shashankms9/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure_12.md

     ![The OnPremVNet subnet blade with Subnets highlighted in the menu and the + Gateway subnet highlighted.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image122.png "Virtual network blade")

-3. Specify the following configuration for the subnet, and select **OK**:
+3. Specify the following configuration for the subnet, and select **Save**:

     -  Subnet Address range: **192.168.1.0/29**